Who We Are

 Our team of professional staff takes an individualized and developmental approach to working with Bates students as they explore purposeful work on campus and after graduation.
 We advise students in every stage of exploration, from asking “What are my values and interests?” and “How do the pieces of my studies and extra-curriculars tie together?” to “What next steps do I take to build the skills I need?”

 Because our work is philosophical and pragmatic, we also offer a wide range of programs for students to test their interests and skills.

-Please call us at 207-786-6232 to schedule an office or phone appointment with a counselor.
+Schedule an appointment with a counselor in Handshake.
 We look forward to talking with you!